nasa/cumulus-orca/website/docs/operator/data-recovery.md

 description: Provides documentation for Operators to recover missing data.
 ---

-An operator kicks off the recovery processes manually via the `Recovery Workflow` step-function.
+import MyImage from '@site/docs/templates/pan-zoom-image.mdx';
+import useBaseUrl from '@docusaurus/useBaseUrl';

+## Recovery via Cumulus Dashboard

+Recovery processes are kicked off manually by an operator through the Cumulus Dashboard.
+The dashboard calls an API which kicks off a recovery workflow.
 Recovery is an asynchronous operation since data requested from GLACIER can take up to 4 hours or more to reconstitute, and DEEP_ARCHIVE can take 12 hours.